outdreamer/build-a-cure-1/docs/core_analysis/math_system_analysis.md

                     - this method uses concepts/objects/attributes/functions of the space, their definitions, & combinations of them to generate sets of probable important items and to derive probable important relationships

-                - to do:
                 - above we adjust the function a bit to get: e ^ y * x^-1 = 1

                   - how would we get euler's identity from that, without knowing that e & pi are inherently related?